w3arycod3r/rpi-nts-server/README.md

 This server is intended to be located near a window, powered by PoE, feeding a Stratum 2 NTS server (public facing) located in a server room.
 Self-signed certificates can be used to authenticate the local connection between these two servers, but you will want a properly signed cert for the public facing server.
-This tutorial will focus on the Stratum 1 server.
+This tutorial will focus on the Stratum 1 server, and show how to connect one client device as an example.
+We used another Raspberry Pi for simplicity.
+This client device could be replaced with your Stratum 2 server.

-# Hardware
+# Server Hardware
 1 x 4 GB Raspberry Pi 4B
 1 x Raspberry Pi 4 power supply
 1 x Raspberry Pi 4 case